kexinoh/imageforllm/README.md

 - Extract embedded comment, properties, and AI metadata from images
 - Command-line tools for extracting metadata from images and adding AI metadata
 - Get all metadata as JSON for easy integration with other tools
+- **NEW**: Direct support for working with image byte objects (from base64 or URLs) via dedicated functions

 ## Usage 🚀